MagusMachinae/modern-cljs/README.md

 # modern-cljs

-A collection of Clojurescript exercises and demonstrations.
+A collection of completed Clojurescript exercises and demonstration pages.
+Techniques covered include AJAX abstraction layers, responsive web design, .cljc cross-compilation, and DOM event manipulation.

 To run, ensure clojure and leiningen are installed.

+To compile from source, call `lein cljsbuild once <build>`, supplying build version as an optional argument.
+Otherwise, compiles all builds.

-Navigate to \resources\public and start the server with `lein ring server
+Navigate to \resources\public and start the server with `lein ring server`

 ## Usage